 Karen Burnette Garner is a native of Georgia and has painted professionally since 1983.
 Without formal training, she sought instruction from mentor John Baden-Nuttall, an English art master and world traveler, and for three years she studied the creation and business of art.
-After almost thirty years as a professional artist, Ms. Garner has developed her own style and life philosophy, incorporating an appreciation for beauty, creativity, and inspiration into daily living.
+Those three years formed the base for a continual expansion of knowledge and dedication to art as she grew her skills, and matured in her techniques.
+After over thirty years as a professional artist, Ms. Garner has developed her own style and life philosophy, incorporating an appreciation for beauty, creativity, and inspiration into grateful daily living.

-A published artist and an award-winning, published poet, she continues to evolve as a true renaissance woman.
+A published artist and illustrator, and an award-winning, published poet, she continues to evolve as a true renaissance woman.
 She is regularly included in The Reach of Song, a yearly anthology of poetry published through the Georgia Poetry Society.
-The most recent publication is now available through Amazon.com.
-She is currently working on a collection of poetry describing life in the lowcountry of the Southeastern United States.
+She is currently working on an illustrated book of poetry and prose, reflecting on life and growing up Southern.

 Works by Karen Burnette Garner are included in collections worldwide.
 Public collectors include Thomas and Hutton Engineering (Myrtle Beach, SC), Wachovia, AT&T, Chateau Elan Winery, Holston Valley Hospital, Gwinnett Council for the Arts, and the University of Georgia Center for Continuing Education.
 Private collectors include Mr. And Mrs. Paul Duke, Mrs. Donald Panoz and future Hall of Fame candidate Larry "Chipper" Jones of the Atlanta Braves.
 Gallery representation includes The Treasure Nest Art Gallery, Mount Pleasant, SC -- commissions are also accepted through her studio in Dacula, GA.